 Based on some concept studies, the following features were developed and implemented in the new SKF Explorer single-row angular contact ball bearing assortment:

 - new cage design, stronger brass material

 Single-row angular contact ball bearings, as standard, have a 40° contact angle.
 In applications with high demands on axial stiffness, such as machine tool screw drives, angular contact ball bearings with larger contact angles (e.g., 62°) are often used.
 For bearings in high-speed applications with moderate axial loads a smaller contact angle (e.g., 15° or 25°) is preferred.

 The influence of 40° and 25° contact angles on bearing properties is shown in table 1.

 Bearing kinematic effects of different contact angles (fig. 2)

 If a single-row angular contact ball bearing is loaded purely in axial direction, the resulting contact forces between balls and rings become higher with smaller contact angles.
 When the bearing rotates, centrifugal forces (Fc) cause contact angle changes.
-The contact points between the inner ring and balls, as well as between the outer ring and balls, will move outward.
+The contact points between the inner ring and balls, as well as between the outer ring and balls, will move outwards.
 This effect causes a contact angle variation (∆α) and subsequently sliding between balls and rings.
 When applying the same axial load on single-row angular contact ball bearings with different contact angles, the contact angle variation is much smaller for bearings with smaller contact angles.
 Fig. 3 shows the contact angle variation of type 7313 single-row bearings with 40° and 25° contact angle at different speeds.

 Less contact angle variation not only results in less sliding between balls and rings, but also results in reduced cage pocket forces.
 This is the reason why bearings with a 25° contact angle can operate with higher speeds without cage fracture.